 Regardless of your skill level, preferred medium or creative process, having a dedicated drawing practice is key.
 Below, artist Carrie Bloomston makes the case for drawing: why it matters, and why it should matter to you, too.
-Plus, learn two quick and easy ways to enhance your own drawing practice.
+Plus, learn two quick and easy ways to enhance your own drawing practice and then explore the variety of drawing resources available to you now.
 Enjoy!

 The Case for Drawing